The Revenue Attribution Problem in B2B Services

 Conclusion: From Attribution Guessing to Revenue Clarity

-The revenue‑attribution problem in B2B services is not a technical challenge, it’s a strategic one.
-Simple attribution models create dangerous distortions that misdirect investment, erode ROI, and cap growth.
+The revenue attribution problem in B2B services is not just a technical challenge, it is a strategic one.
+Simplified attribution models create distortions that can misdirect investment and limit growth.

 © 2025 Alspark.
 All rights reserved.